haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Solar
 Succubus/incubus
 Xorn
-          Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 228

 Javelin of Lightning
 Weapon (javelin), uncommon
 This javelin is a magic weapon.
 When you hurl it and speak its command word, it transforms into a bolt of lightning, forming a line 5 feet wide that extends out from you to a target within 120 feet.
 Each creature in the line excluding you and the target must make a DC 13 Dexterity saving throw, taking 4d6 lightning damage on a failed save, and half as much damage on a successful one.
 The lightning bolt turns back into a javelin when it reaches the target.
 Make a ranged weapon attack against the target.
 On a hit, the target takes damage from the javelin plus 4d6 lightning damage.